rabest265/Exercises_Python/README.md

 # Projects

-* This folder contains an assortment of projects I have worked on.
+* This folder contains an assortment of projects I have worked on related to Python.

-* It includes: Excel, VBA, Python, Jupyter Notebook, Pandas, numpy, and Matplotlib
+* It includes: Python, Jupyter Notebook, Pandas, numpy, and Matplotlib, and APIs